 The number of sibling and other “high priority” applicants can vary widely, and this affects how close one might need to live in order to be likely to be offered.
 In the year group which entered in 2017 the number of siblings was very low, at 71.
 This, and other factors such as the size of Year 6 that year, the number opting for independent education, and the number of first place preferences for St George’s, meant that on “Allocation day”, the final place offered went to a family which satisfied the Church criteria who lived 5.5km from the school.
 This was unusually good.

 Subsequently, because of the failure of Katherine Warrington School to open, the Governors agreed to offer as a one off an additional 30 places for 2018 entry.
-This allowed places to be offered to many more Church applicant families, places running out in that category around 5km.
+This allowed places to be offered to many more Church applicant families,

 However, this cannot and will not be repeated for 2019 entry.
 The admission number will be 170 day and 10 boarder students.